 English is spoken and understood throughout much of Thailand.

 If entertainment and relaxation are key elements of your retirement Thailand offers these in abundance.
 The famous, energising and rigorous Thai massage has a number of benefits like reducing stress, increasing flexibility and increasing energy ... with the added advantage of being very cheap.
-They are also world renown for their delectable Thai food … curries, fried fish and noodle dishes served in pavement restaurants.
+They are also world renown for their delicious Thai food … curries, fried fish and noodle dishes served in street restaurants.

-In a recent survey in International Living, Thailand was rated as one of thetop ten medical travel destinations in the world.
-Being considered a leader in cosmetic surgery and having an excellent medical infrastructure.
+In a recent survey in International Living, Thailand was rated as one of the top ten medical travel destinations in the world.
+Considered a leader in cosmetic surgery and having an excellent medical infrastructure.

-One of the extremely persuasive reasons why a person would want to consider retiring in Thailand is the natural beauty that the country has on offer.
+One of the good reasons a person would want to consider retiring in Thailand is the natural beauty on offer.
 The name conjures up thoughts of alluring and intriguing locations such as Phuket in the south, the centrally located Bangkok and Chiang Mai in the north.

-The country is believed to hold in its bosom some of the most beautiful beaches in the world while at the same time having isolated and extremely scenic mountain retreats, waterfalls and hot springs, national parks and marine reserves and islands.
+The country is believed to have some of the most beautiful beaches in the world.
+While at the same time having isolated and extremely scenic mountain retreats, waterfalls and hot springs, national parks and marine reserves and islands.

-Thailand has, over the years, grown in popularity as a tourist destination, whether it is with respect to a few days holiday or one's remaining lifetime.
-In fact, the country is regarded as one of the top tourist destinations in the world.
-Hence, you would not find yourself alone in a strange country and might even end up meeting someone from your own home town.
+Thailand has, over the years, grown in popularity as a tourist destination.
+Whether it is with for a few days holiday or one's remaining lifetime.
+The country is now regarded as one of the top tourist destinations in the world.
+So, you wouldn't find yourself alone in a strange country and might even meet up with someone from your own home town.

 Thailand has some of the finest hotels in the world, whether five star luxury spa retreats or quaint family-run beach front bungalows.
 There is a hotel in Thailand for every type of traveller on every budget.

-As with all Third world nations, retiring in Thailand has some risks and you may not get the kind of service that you are used to at a First World home.
-However, if you are prepared to adapt to the cultural differences you can be rest assured that you will have access to everything you need, including excellent medical attention, adequate transportation systems and essential utilities.
+As with all Third world nations, retiring in Thailand has some risks.
+You may not get the kind of service that you are used to in your First World home.
+However, if you are prepared to adapt to the cultural differences you can be assured that you will have access to everything you need.
+Including excellent medical attention, adequate transportation systems and essential utilities.